rocker-org/binder/README.md

 install.packages("ggplot2")
 ```

+Packages are installed from [packagemanager.rstudio.com](https://packagemanager.rstudio.com/client/#/),
+and binary packages are preferred wherever possible.
+For some R packages,
+you might need to install system packages via apt - you can do so by writing
+out a list of apt package names in `apt.txt`.

 ### 3. Modify the Binder Badge in the README.md

 The 'Launch on Binder' badge in this README points to the template repository.